laurent22/joplin/readme/gsoc2022/pull_request_guidelines.md

 	2. Alternatively you may look at the [Good first issues](https://github.com/laurent22/joplin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

-	3. And finally check the backlog of possible [feature requests](https://github.com/laurent22/joplin/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
+	3. Also check the backlog of possible [feature requests](https://github.com/laurent22/joplin/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 Some of those are complex and not a good fit for a first pull request, but others are more simple so you might want to consider these.

+	4. Finally you may implement a plugin in your own repository.
+Note that we will look at your code, so make sure your choose something not too trivial, so that you can really showcase your skills.
+Please announce your plugin on the forum, in the [#plugins category](https://discourse.joplinapp.org/c/development/plugins/19).

 1. You may not work on issues created by yourself (or your friends).
 It is likely we will close such issues.